POSTED October 29, 2017

 What are the differences between IPS and Shaft?

 Now on the other hand, shaft drive is traditionally a shaft with a propeller, and a rudder mounted behind for steering.
 You must understand the principles of driving a shaft, before operating as there usually isn’t a joystick (although manufacturers are starting to combine bow & stern thrusters with a joystick set-up).
-While a shaft drive will usually have lower fuel efficiency over a pod, maintenance is decreased because there are less moving parts, and less metal parts mounted underwater.
+A shaft drive will usually have lower fuel efficiency over a pod, but maintenance is decreased because there are less moving parts, and less metal parts mounted underwater.
 Typically pod drive oil is expensive and needs to be changed regularly.
 Seals in the gearbox that stop water from entering can wear out, and you must keep a close eye on the gearbox at each service interval to ensure they stay water free.
 Each metal pod requires special anodes designed to sacrifice first, which protects it from eroding away.

 What to look for when buying an IPS or Zeus pod?

 Pre 2009 IPS drives were fitted with certain parts that are now superseded, one being a bronze steering seal.
 When used in salt water they were prone to failing sooner than expected.
 Although Volvo never actually did a recall, they are now fitting a stainless steel version.
 To replace the ring is a labour intensive job.
 This includes the removal of the drive and top box – the cost of the part itself is around $1000.
 For a Pod that is more than 5 years old, it is a good idea to replace the seals, and keep a very close eye on water levels.
 If water starts to get in, it will then cause damage to the clutch plates in the gearbox.
-This becomes a spiralling effect, and before you know it you’ve spent 15K rebuilding a single gearbox.
+This becomes a spiralling effect, and before you know it you’ve spent upwards of 15K rebuilding a single gearbox.

 How will I know there is water in my gearbox?